parsonsmatt/parsonsmatt.github.io/_posts/2015-11-19-intuition_on_monad_as_context.markdown

 Here, we're defining a new type, calling it `Reader` We know how to compute the possible implementations of a function-arrow -- exponentiation!
-So for a `Reader r a` function, we know we have `r ^ a` implementations.
+So for a `Reader r a` function, we know we have `a ^ r` implementations.

 Adding read-only information to a function, then, exponentially increases the possible ways for the function to work.

 ### State

-State is a context where we have some state information that may change with each function.
+Stateful computation is modeled in Haskell as a function that takes some state as input, and produces a result value and a new state.
 We define it like:

 ```haskell